up42/docs/source/reference/glossary.rst

     **E**\ uropean **P**\ etroleum **S**\ urvey **G**\ roup **G**\ eodetic Parameter Dataset (also EPSG registry) is a public registry of spatial reference systems, Earth ellipsoids, coordinate transformations and related units of measurement mantained by the International Association of Oil & Gas Producers (IOGP), formerly known as the European Petroleum Survey Group (EPSG).
 Each entity is assigned an EPSG code between 1024-32767 along with a standard machine-readable well-known text (WKT) representation.
 See more in `here <http://epsg.io/>`_.

    nodata mask
       A raster image or band frequently contains cells with NoData, which represents the absence of data.
-Examples: borders, cloud masks etc.
+Examples: borders, cloud masks etc. NoData can either be stored as a separate raster mask or using a pixel value in the dataset that is excluded from the raster analysis.
+For example, -9999 and -32768 are common values for storing NoData.

    UTM
-    **U**\ niversal **T**\ ransverse **M**\ ercator projection.
-A UTM zone is a 6‎° segment of the Earth, it's one of the most common map projections used today.
+    **U**\ niversal **T**\ ransverse **M**\ ercator projection, one of the most common map projections used in cartography.
+A UTM zone spans 6‎° of longitude.

    processing block
       A :term:`block` that takes input from a :term:`data block` and applies a processing operation to the data.